xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-rclone.rst

     Storage> 2

-Get ready to insert the Access Key and the corresponding Secret Key you can take from the `DreamOjbects Control Panel
+Get ready to insert the Access Key and the corresponding Secret Key you can take from the `DreamObjects Control Panel
 <https://panel.dreamhost.com/index.cgi?tree=cloud.objects&>`_:

 .. code:: bash